 What you get free: Already on your Mac.
 Unlimited use.
 Works in any app via the built-in dictation shortcut.
 Why it's good enough for many: For short voice memos, search queries, and casual SMS-length messages, it's plenty.
 Where it falls short: Lower accuracy than Whisper.
 Limited custom vocabulary.
 For many languages, audio routes through Apple's servers — not fully on-device.
 No code dictation, no snippets, no app profiles.
 How to enable: System Settings → Keyboard → Dictation → toggle on.
 Default shortcut: pressfn twice.

 What you get free: Limited file transcription via the free demo tier.
 Paid tiers ($24+) unlock full features.
 Why it's worth knowing about: For one-off interview or podcast transcription, the free tier may cover your needs.
 Trade-off: Not really a free product — it's a demo of a paid one.
-For ongoing use, you'll pay.Which should you pick?
+For ongoing use, you'll pay.5.
+JustVoice — free to try, then $35 to own (our app)

 If you just need occasional voice memos with zero install, use built-in Apple Dictation.